Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 This is identical to a variant known as "fractional saves".

 Skills
+Skills are added in the data/skills.lua file.
+You need to define name, description, skill and penalty.

-If you add a skill, it must be set in Actor.lua, including the skillCheck and the class skills listing.
-It must also be added to the lists in SkillDialog.lua so that it can be taken and in character sheet so that it will be displayed.
+If you add a skill, it must be listed in the class skills listing in Actor.lua.

 Effects (spells, poisons, class abilities, etc.)
 DO NOT ever use numbers in effect names, EVER!!